alkimcelik/alkimcelik.github.io/index.md

 ### Algopoly

 From June 17,2019 to now, I'm a data science intern at Algopoly, an R&D firm.
-I've written 2 reports during my internship, and I'm working on the 3rd report.
-Reports are below in detail.
+I've written 3 reports during my internship, and I'm working on the 4th report.
+Reports are above in detail.

 ## Softwares and Programming Languages